sendinblue/APIv3-nodejs-library/docs/SMSCampaignsApi.md

 var apiInstance = new SibApiV3Sdk.SMSCampaignsApi();

-var campaignId = "campaignId_example"; // String | Id of the SMS campaign
+var campaignId = 789; // Number | Id of the SMS campaign

 var sendTestSms = new SibApiV3Sdk.SendTestSms(); // SendTestSms | Mobile number to which send the test